taylordotfish/pyrcb/README.md

 Called when a user is kicked. `nickname` is the user doing the kicking and `target` is the person being kicked. `is_self` specifies whether or not this bot is the one being kicked.

+`on_nick(self. nickname, new_nickname, is_self)`
+Called when a user changes their nickname. `is_self` specifies whether or not this bot's nickname is the one being changed.

 `on_names(self, channel, names)`
 Called when the server sends a list of names for the specified channel. `names`